doga/object-semantic-mapping/README.md

 This ES6 JavaScript library defines a base model for creating a model instance, and for reading models from and writing models to [DatasetCore](https://rdf.js.org/dataset-spec/#datasetcore-interface)-compliant datasets.

 Applications would normally use subclasses that extend the base `Model` class.
-To illustrate how this is done, this library contains a `Person` class that extends the base model.
+To illustrate how this is done, this library contains a `Person`.

 This library is intended as a solid foundation for building OSM models on, and for making RDF easy to manipulate by applications.